 My old manifesting lists pretty much read like a shopping list until I started journaling and doing the work to learn more about who my most authentic self is.
 Phillips says that “if you’re just stumbling into the work, don’t pressure yourself into needing to know the specifics of what you want, as you tend to find it along the way.”

 She also goes on to say that a good place to start is by “tapping into your core wants.
 A great exercise to do is throughout the day is to just start deciphering what you like and what you don’t like.
 Find those intuitive pulls that light you up for no reason—the ones that you spend the most time googling and checking out."
-You never know—your search history might actually be a clue to your life purpose.
+You never know—your search history might be a clue to your life purpose.

 Oh, how I loved a vision board.
-But when I struggled with my career, it was the idea of finding expanders that actually started to get things moving for me.
+But when I struggled with my career, it was the idea of finding expanders that started to get things moving for me.

-Instead of visualising, Phillips has the lowdown on what to do instead: “When I was figuring out this process, I noticed all of the places in my life where I had grown and manifested things.
+Instead of visualizing, Phillips has the lowdown on what to do instead: “When I was figuring out this process, I noticed all of the places in my life where I had grown and manifested things.
 It was because somebody around me had accomplished that, and I saw and identified with them.
 There wasn’t a differentiation, and so finally, my low self-worth believed that if they could do it, I could do it too."

 Social media is great for this.
 I looked for successful women who were similar to me and in the careers and relationships that I wanted to manifest.
 She adds that "the concept of expanders is—again—from the imprinting when we were in childhood—especially if the things we wanted inside of us weren’t really available or, even worse, we were told we couldn't have them.
 Then we’re looping on that in our subconscious.
 Our retina is the first processor of the brain, so until we see and believe that it’s possible, there isn’t space for it.”

-Before I only manifested when times got hard and I really needed something.
+Before I only manifested when times got hard and I needed something.
 However, now its become a part of my daily life.
 Formula and Magnetism is a good place to start if you’re new, but even without the workshops, Phillips has some beneficial and free ways to start manifesting.

 “Just journal out one thing that triggered you.
 Also, have a journal of pings to follow.
 Those are such powerful ways to take inventory and have more awareness of who you are and what you’re being guided to do.
 When we’re triggered, it’s like a big mirror in our life—it’s a gift showing us where we have a limiting belief that’s blocking us from our manifesting.
 If you write that trigger down, investigate it, then reprogram, you’re doing so much of the work already."
 These pings are those little messages that your intuition sends you throughout the day.